Priority ERP Invoice Scanning: Vendor-Neutral Guide

 The biggest buying mistake in this category is choosing based on the words "works with Priority" instead of choosing based on how your AP process actually runs.
 If your team does heavy PO matching or three-way matching, the evaluation criteria change immediately.
 You need to understand how the tool handles invoice-to-PO validation, how exceptions move through review, and whether goods receipt matching is part of the same operational flow or pushed back onto the team manually.

 That is where workflow-connected tools often earn their cost.
 When invoices need to be checked against open purchase orders, received quantities, or approval chains before posting, a closer fit to the day-to-day AP process can matter more than raw extraction quality alone.
-This is the side of the market where the Priority ERP PO matching workflow becomes decisive, because the team is not just capturing fields.
-It is deciding how much downstream AP logic should live inside the tool.
+PO matching becomes decisive when the team is not just capturing fields, but deciding how much downstream AP logic should live inside the tool.

 Three workflow questions usually clarify the choice quickly:

 But not every Priority team needs that level of orchestration.
 Some approval-only environments have lighter controls, fewer line-item exceptions, or a separate review step outside the capture tool.
-In those cases, a broader goal like Priority ERP AP automation should not be confused with buying the deepest workflow layer available.
+In those cases, a broader AP automation goal should not be confused with buying the deepest workflow layer available.
 If your main requirement is accurate invoice data, a controlled exception review, and a clean handoff into Priority, an extraction-first workflow may be enough.

-This is the gap most competitor pages leave open.
-They explain why their product supports Priority, but they do not help you decide whether your own process complexity justifies a more embedded system.
 A team with routine PO exceptions, received-goods checks, and approval branching will shortlist differently from a team that mainly wants cleaner capture and fewer keying errors.
-The right path starts with process design, not with the vendor logo.

 Hebrew Invoices Change the Evaluation Criteria